mikeshenson/aarch64-packages/README.md

 # aarch64-packages
-All packages were compiled on a PinePhone running DanctNIX Arch with Phosh Compiled packages for the PinePhone and PinePhonePro running DanctNIX Arch with Phosh
+All packages were compiled on a PinePhone running DanctNIX Arch with Phosh <br>
+Compiled packages for the PinePhone and PinePhonePro running DanctNIX Arch with Phosh

 ## Build instructions